 For example, getting a cheap safe to protect your expensive jewelry doesn’t make sense.
 So, you have to approach safe purchasing, like when you’re investing in a new car and understand a safe is an intelligent investment.
 Check out these four local Overtown Safe Locksmith tips that will guide you through the safe purchasing process.

 Buy a Heavy Safe

 Weight is a significant factor when purchasing a safe for two reasons.
 The main reason is that heavy safe is difficult to move.
-Also, it is difficult to move the safe or even reposition it.
+Also, it isn’t easy to move the safe or even reposition it.
 Often, an intruder will take your safe and try to open it elsewhere.
 If the criminal can’t take it, they will attempt to get it on its back, so there is better leverage to pry open the entryway.

-Mind the Gap
+Mind the Safe Gap

 Anchor Your Safe

 Many people don’t like the idea of bolting their safe to the floor or inside a wall.
 However, as I referenced above, a criminal will always try to start their attack by merely attempting to take the entire safe.
 That is the top reason you need to think about anchoring your device to the ground.
-If you own a motorcycle, then you understand why anchoring is so essential for your bike security.
+If you own a motorcycle, you understand why anchoring is essential for your bike security.

 Anchoring is ideal for installing the safe, so you will have all of the tools expected to move and secure the safe.
 However, if you want to wait, ensure that you don’t move it to anchor it.
 Instead, you may need to drill into the safe base for mounting holes or add cement to an area.
 Holes in the bottom of the safe shouldn’t be left unsecured, as these holes can get exploited when empty.
 Also, remember holes at the base of a safe can attract the elements and animals such as insects and water.